ParallelMaths/parallel/pages/10-14-proof.md

 {.col-5}

 ^^^ hint id=4_1 marks=1
 Eve’s age is the total of all their ages, less the ages of Alice, Bob, Clare and Dan.
-Therefore wecan find Eve’s age by subtracting from the total of all five ages both the combined total of the ages of Alice and Bob, and the combined total of the ages of Clare and Dan.
+Therefore we can find Eve’s age by subtracting from the total of all five ages both the combined total of the ages of Alice and Bob, and the combined total of the ages of Clare and Dan.
 ^^^

 ---